Battle of Jerez: Castilian commander

 It is not clear who led the Castilian expedition.
 It is undisputed that Álvaro Pérez de Castro was present, and he may have been in command.
 A reference to infante Alfonso in the Christian chronicle has been interpreted to mean either the King's brother, Alfonso de Molina, or the King's son, the future Alfonso X. The Primera Crónica General (1906) interpreted it as Molina, and so did historian Derek William Lomax in 1978.
 However, historian Gonzalo Martínez Diez concluded in 2000 that it was the king's son, because of a passage that describes the infante as being very young ("muy moço") and under the protection of Álvaro Pérez de Castro who led the troops ("para guardar el infante y por cabdillo de la hueste").
-Spanish historian Julio González was aware of both interpretations, but in 1946 thought it was highly improbable that Ferdinand's son was involved in a military action at such a young age.
+Spanish historian Julio González was aware of both interpretations, but in 1946 thought it was highly improbable that Ferdinand's son, who would have been aged nine, was involved in a military action at such a young age.
 A 2003 biography of Alfonso X also places him alongside Álvaro Pérez de Castro in the raiding campaign of 1231, including the battle.